yirkajk/yirkajk.github.io/README.md

 ***

 #### Research Interests
-Basically, I am interested in what can quantum computers do, what they cannot do, and the structure that creates those differences.
+I am interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

 My research focuses on quantum computation and theoretical computer science.
 This includes computational complexity theory, Hamiltonian complexity, and quantum algorithms.
 See my publications below for details.

 📢 I plan to graduate in 2025 and I am looking for a new position outside of academia.
-I'm primarily looking for a position continuing in quantum computation.
-But I enjoy learning about other opportunities for people with strong quantitative backgrounds.
+I'm primarily looking for a position continuing in quantum computation, but I'm happy to learn about other opportunities for people with strong quantitative backgrounds.
 Please reach out if you're interested in my research or have a suggestion for post-graduation roles.

 ***